metasikander/www.BitcoinHivemind.com/faq/index.md

 ### Is SVD computationally complex, to continue doing on such a large scale and frequency?
 That depends on your definition of complex.
 In python, on an i5 processor, svd solves instantly for a matrix of dimensions 10000 x 100 (my expectation for the steady-state requirement).
-It is a common misconception that svd is preformed frequently in my scheme.
+It is a common misconception that svd is performed frequently in my scheme.
 It is only performed once per Voting Cycle (per month or so) per Branch, upon the maturation of large batches of Decisions.

 ### It sounds a lot like you've reinvented...
 So far, people have written in 'Bayesian Truth Serum', ["Thirteen theorems in search of the truth."](http://www.socsci.uci.edu/~bgrofman/69%20Grofman-Owen-Feld-13%20theorems%20in%20search%20of%20truth.pdf), [EigenTrust](http://en.wikipedia.org/wiki/EigenTrust), and a few other things (that weren't quite right).

 I probably did.
 I don't think any of my core building-block ideas are that complicated (although [the assembly](http://forum.bitcoinhivemind.com/index.php/topic,195.0.html) was), especially compared to the library of academic work published each year since forever.
-BTS allows you to vote on how other's will lie, this is a little better but doesn't scale as easily (an furthermore in a coordination game all the votes would theoretically be equal to each other).
+BTS allows you to vote on how others will lie, this is a little better but doesn't scale as easily (and furthermore, in a coordination game, all the votes would theoretically be equal to each other).

 ### Do you feel its necessary to penalize miners for not voting?
 In my mind it would be better to rely on positive rewards as we wouldn’t really want to encourage voting by those with less interest/knowledge in the outcomes.